We’re excited to collaborate with the community and look forward to the many improvements you can make to OpenTimelineIO!

 mybugfix branch, which you can now pull request (to OpenTimelineIO’s

-master branch) using the github UI.
+main branch) using the github UI.

 Please make sure that your pull requests are clean.
 Use the rebase and squash git facilities as needed to ensure that the pull request is as clean as possible.